 Geography graduates need experience in what is at the forefront of your subject (research-led teaching).
 You require an understanding of the processes involved in ‘doing’ Geography (research-oriented teaching), and the need to experience enquiry-based learning (research-based teaching).

-The Geography degree programmes at Royal Holloway are designed to incorporate all of these elements.
+The Geography degree courses at Royal Holloway are designed to incorporate all of these elements.